DSD-PIrates/DSD-PIrates.github.io/project/RA/SRS for Users.md

 ## 1. Introduction

 ### 1.1 Compilatory Purpose

-This ducument is compiled for 'Motion Prediction (MoPre)', which is a software system to predict the user's motion intention in the future time interval.
+This document is compiled for 'Motion Prediction (MoPre)', which is a software system to predict the user's motion intention in the future time interval.

-### 1.2 Ducument Conventions
+### 1.2 Document Conventions

 - Every term between two sharp symbol "**#**" (like **#AndriodApp#**) can be found in section "Explanation of Terms" in the Appendix.
 - Symbols in the Data Definitions